 Anatomy Vs. Physiology: What's the Difference?

 Anatomy and physiology are often taught together in the same course or adjacently within a degree program.
-Although they are similar and related, the two fields are inherently different.
+Although they are similar and related, the two fields are somewhat different.
 Read below to find out more.

 Anatomy vs. Physiology